When: Friday April 21, 2017 from 10:30am-4:00pm

 Cost: Free, lunch will be included for those who are pre-registered.

-What: All stakeholders interested in ecological restoration in the central Cascades of Washington State are invited.
+What: See meeting agenda here.
+All stakeholders interested in ecological restoration in the central Cascades of Washington State are invited.
 The Tapash Sustainable Forest Collaborative landscape covers 2.3 million acres, extending from the Yakama Nation lands up to the Blewett Pass area.
 Please join us to learn what Tapash has been accomplishing lately, share ideas, and strengthen relationships.
-Registrations needed before March 31, 2017.
-Click https://goo.gl/forms/S82HcHmUv19uRsIR2.
+Registrations requested before March 31, 2017.
+To register, click https://goo.gl/forms/S82HcHmUv19uRsIR2

 Living in the Era of MegaFires